Foxk2p/Reverse-Engineering-Code/README.md

 The login.html file requires js/login.js in the public folder for functionality.
 This file also uses style.css for applying styling to its form.

 Index.js in models requires the relative path to config.json in the config folder.

+config/passport.js requires the models folder.

+Potential changes to this project:

+A potential change that might improve the application is increased modularization.
+The routes and the dedicated functions that are used for each route can be managed with separate files so future changes and troubleshooting is more efficient.
+The application could also use additional CSS within the stylesheets folder as the visual aspects  of the user experience for personalized applications can have significant implications for an applications overall success and use.

+Questions:

+How does the underlying process of passport.serializeUser work?